 A portfolio company's failure to satisfy financial or operating covenants imposed by us or other lenders could lead to defaults and, potentially, termination of its debt financing and foreclosure on its secured assets, which could trigger cross-defaults under other agreements and jeopardize a portfolio company's ability to meet its obligations under the debt or equity investments that we hold.
 We may incur expenses to the extent necessary to seek recovery upon default or to negotiate new terms, which may include the waiver of certain financial covenants, with a defaulting portfolio company.
-In addition, some of the loans in which we may invest may be "covenant-lite" loans, which means the loans contain fewer or no financial maintenance covenants or restrictions in comparison to loans that include financial maintenance covenants.
-Non-financial maintenance covenants can only be breached by an affirmative action of the borrower, rather than by a deterioration in the borrower's financial condition.
-Accordingly, the Company may have fewer rights against a borrower when it invests in or has exposure to "covenant-lite" loans and, accordingly, may have a greater risk of loss on such investments as compared to investments in or exposure to loans with financial maintenance covenants.
+In addition, some of the loans in which we may invest may be "covenant-lite" loans.
+We use the term "covenant-lite" loans to refer generally to loans that do not have a complete set of financial maintenance covenants.
+Generally, "covenant-lite" loans provide borrower companies more freedom to negatively impact lenders because their covenants are incurrence-based, which means they are only tested and can only be breached following an affirmative action of the borrower, rather than by a deterioration in the borrower's financial condition.
+Accordingly, to the extent we invest in "covenant-lite" loans, we may have fewer rights against a borrower and may have a greater risk of loss on such investments as compared to investments in or exposure to loans with financial maintenance covenants.